Winter Hot Picnic Ideas

 Find yourself a great insulated food pot ….

 Well DUH!
-I hear you say, but this is so key to a great hot picnic!
+I hear you say, but this is so key to a great hot picnic and my word have we tested these.

 Yes, they are a bit of an investment.
 But in my opinion, you get your money’s worth!